Using NVIDIA GPU Cloud with Oracle Cloud Infrastructure

 In the Add SSH keys section, upload the public key portion (.pub) of the key pair that you want to use for SSH access to the instance.
 Browse to the key file that you want to upload, or drag and drop the file into the box.

-You should now see the NGC instance with the status of Provisioning.
-After the status has changed to Running, you can connect to the instance.
+You should now see the NGC instance with the state of Provisioning.
+After the state changes to Running, you can connect to the instance.
 For general information about launching Compute instances, see Creating an Instance.

 See the following topics for steps to access and work with the instance: